Zoolouie/CATALOCATOR-ExecutableCode/how-to-run-app-by-Zander.md

 A file that has yet to be modified / renamed.
 This is likely where login code will go.

-What can I do to help?
-The way I see it, here are the main tasks.
-1) Modify the .ejs code to reflect what the front end has created.
-2) Work on the login information.
-Code as an example can be found in what I've coded for add.ejs and store.js, as well as further down in the store.js file.
-(Specifically, around line 185 - where it has the exception for when nothing is found).
-3) Some of the files need to be renamed so they actually make sense.
-This involves a little bit of legwork in terms of finding all instances of a filename - but is probably not too bad in practice.

 Helpful Tips:
 For some reason postgresql has no support for the '?' formatting.
 If you want to concatonate, you have to manually enter a string as I did above.

-If you have any questions about how anything works - reach out to me and I'll try my best to explain.
-I know this shit is beyond complicated so please don't hesitate to ask, I promise not to judge :).